Screening systems in different countries for those who work with children

-While a review is under way to assess if anyone who works with children needs to be screened, The Sunday Times looks at practices other countries have to keep children safe.
+SINGAPORE - While a review is underway to assess if anyone who works with children needs to be screened, The Sunday Times looks at practices other countries use to keep children safe.

 In the United States, a public sex offender registry allows anyone to search for offenders using their names or locations in any of the 50 states.
 It provides the public with their age, aliases and address.